Get

 What Happens When a Cat Doesn’t Eat?

 An animal refusing to eat always warrants veterinary attention.
-A cat may stop eating for multiple reasons, and ultimately, your vet is the person who is trained to find this out and give your cat a solution.
+A cat may stop eating for multiple reasons, and ultimately, a vet is the person who is trained to find this out and give your cat a solution.
 A cat that refuses to eat is vulnerable to problems that arise secondary to this.

 Cats can experience a unique condition called hepatic lipidosis or fatty liver syndrome.
 Even though it is not very common, it is important to keep it in mind because it can arise when cats get longer than 3–4 days without eating.
 The body breaks down fat cells for energy and overwhelms the liver in the process.
 Overweight and obese cats are at risk.